-We've had Emma Watson inject some 21st century into Beauty and the Beast, Emily Blunt put her own spin on Mary Poppins and, just this summer, we heard the soulful notes of Beyoncé as she played Nala in the 2019 remake of The Lion King.
+We've had Emma Watson inject some 21st century into Beauty and the Beast, Emily Blunt put her own spin on Mary Poppins, in 2019 we heard the soulful notes of Beyoncé as she lent her famous vocals to Nala in the remake of The Lion King and earlier this year Emma Stone presented the back-story to 101 Dalmatians villainess Cruella De Vil.

 Who is playing Ariel in the new Little Mermaid film?

-On Wednesday (3 July) it was announced that Grownish star Halle Bailey will take on the role of the mermaid princess.
+In July 2019, it was announced that Grownish star Halle Bailey would take on the role of the mermaid princess.

-If you haven't seen the sitcom (which also stars former ELLE cover star Yara Shahidi) you might recognise Halle as one half of singing group Chloe X Halle (Chloe being her sister).
+If you haven't seen the sitcom (which also stars former ELLE cover star Yara Shahidi) you will also likely know Halle as one half of the Beyoncé-discovered singing duo Chloe X Halle (Chloe being her sister).

-The group started off singing covers on YouTube before catching the attention of none other than Beyoncé.
+The group started off singing covers on YouTube before catching the attention of Queen Bey.
 They've essentially become her proteges, signed to Bey's Parkwood record label, made cameos in her Lemonade visual album and supported both the Formation tour and the Beyoncé and Jay-Z On the Run II Tour.
+Last year, their single 'Do It' became the first for the group to enter the Billboard 100 charts.

 The film's director told Variety that Halle was chosen for the part 'after an extensive search'.